-A DAA meeting is a weekly event where addicts come together to talk about the 12 steps and recovery.
+A DAA meeting is a weekly event where addicts come together to talk about the Twelve Steps and recovery.
 They tend to last for one hour, or one and a half hours.
 Often the venue is opened up 30-60 minutes beforehand so people can meet and chat over a cup of tea etc and some biscuits.

 The meeting is usually in one of three formats:

-Open Share: This is when someone speaks for around 20 minutes about their lives before and after taking the 12 steps.
+Open Share: This is when someone speaks for around 20 minutes about their lives before and after taking the Twelve Steps.
 Then other people in the room speak for a few minutes each about the same things, from their own experience.
-Speaking at a meeting like this is called ‘sharing’ and the ‘main share’ starts off the meeting.
+Speaking at a meeting like this is called 'sharing' and the 'main share' starts off the meeting.